+Ah, Amsterdam.
+Often you will get the sticky sweet smell of a joint as you walk around town.
 A visit to Amsterdam is generally associated with a visit to a coffeeshop.
 Not always, but generally.
-Here is some information about coffeeshops, the culture, the law and the changing situation.
+Here is some information about coffeeshops, the culture, the law, and the changing situation.
 The Netherlands used to be one of the only places in the world you could walk around smoking a joint and not worry about being arrested.
 It seems this tolerant situation is finally spreading to the rest of the world.
 The war on drugs has become ‘the sensible war on not all drugs’.

-Many of the US states have fully legalised growth and sale, Canada, Uruguay, Belgium, Portugal, Switzerland to name just a few.
-So does that mean going to Amsterdam to get stoned is less of a pull factor that it used to be ?
+Firstly, many of the US states have fully legalised growth and sale, Canada, Uruguay, Belgium, Portugal, Switzerland to name just a few.
+So does that mean going to Amsterdam to get stoned is less of a pull factor than it used to be?
 Certainly and in many ways the timing is good as Amsterdam wanted to lose that image anyway.

-While this situation of tolerance has been in place for the coffee shops, cultivation of cannabis and supplying the coffee shops was always illegal.
+Secondly, while this situation of tolerance has been in place for the coffeeshops in Amsterdam, cultivation of cannabis and supplying the coffee shops was always illegal.
 That paradox is about to end though, as the government is to start growing weed and supplying the coffeeshops.
 The government hopes that this will create 2 big benefits :

 - To earn large amounts of new revenue for the government.

 - To break the supply stranglehold the criminal gangs have at the moment.
 This will be important.
 Billions of euros are earned by the drug trade.
 If funds lots of other nefarious activities.